-We can’t wait to welcome you back to the National Science and Media Museum from Wednesday 19 August 2020.
+We can’t wait to welcome you back to the National Science and Media Museum.
 We’ve been working hard to provide safe, clean spaces for you to enjoy the museum you know and love.

-The National Science and Media Museum will reopen on Wednesday 19 August 2020.
+The National Science and Media Museum is now open Wednesday to Sunday, 10.00–16.00.
 Some things about your visit will be different to before and we are asking visitors to help keep our museum safe by following a few guidelines.

-To enter the museum you’ll need to book a ticket online in advance.
+To enter the museum, you now need to book a ticket online in advance.
 When booking you’ll be able to add extras such as a timed entry slot for the Games Lounge, as well as takeaway food options from our café.
 You won’t be able to get in without a ticket.
 Book your tickets online now.

 Entry to the museum is free.
 Please consider making a donation to support our vital work, either online or using one of the contactless donation points within the museum.